galaxyproject/training-material/topics/phylogenetics/tutorials/MTB phylogeny/tutorial.md

 >
 > c) A large proportion of DNA polymorphisms in the MTBC are **singletons**, that is, variants present only in a single strain.
 This adds to the problem of low diversity, since singletons are not informative about tree topology.
 >
 > d) In this workshop, and indeed in many studies of the MTBC, SNPs are called not against H37Rv, but against a reconstructed ancestral genome.
 This means that the number of SNPs identified does not reflect the evolutionary distance from some random strain like H37Rv, but from the most recent common ancestor of the MTBC.
+Take a look at Figure 3 in {% cite Goig2018 %} to see how this affects the number of SNPs identified in a genome.
 Below we will see that this has implications for the interpretation of a tree.
 >
 {: .comment}